tk3369/BinaryTraits.jl/README.md

 [Holy Traits book excerpt](https://ahsmart.com/pub/holy-traits-design-patterns-and-best-practice-book.html) as well as in Julia manual's
 [trait-based dispatch section](https://docs.julialang.org/en/v1/manual/methods/#Trait-based-dispatch-1).
-If you think about Holy Traits as the powerful manual transmission, then BinaryTraits.jl gives you automatic transmission.
+If you think about Holy Traits as the powerful manual transmission, then BinaryTraits gives you automatic transmission.
 The machinery is the same but it is a lot more pleasant to use.